 While it’s fun to include a bit of rum (it IS a mojito fruit salad, after all!), it’s definitely optional.
 We usually have kids at the table whenever we make this, so I then forgo the rum.

-And for those summer patriotic holidays, I offer a way to have even a little more fun with this recipe.
-With a few jicama stars, this easily becomes a red, white, and blue fruit salad!
+For those summer patriotic holidays, I am sharing a way to offer even more fun with this recipe.
+With a few jicama stars, this easily becomes a red, white, and blue fruit salad.